kirilxd/pipedrive_test/README.md

 3. Adding logging using defalt nestjs logger.
 4. Adding `/metrics` endpoint using nestjs-prometheus library.
 5. Setting up CI/CD using Github Actions.
 Testing flows by creating separate branch, PR and merging it.
+6. Finding out my api key was exposed, removed it and generated a new one

 ## License